ejosymart/octopusNiche/README.md

 # octopusNiche
-Code and data input to replicate the article "Climate change effect on Octopus maya (Voss and Solís-Ramírez, 1966) suitability and distribution in the Yucatan Peninsula, Gulf of Mexico: A correlative and mechanistic approach".
+Code and data to replicate the article "Climate change effect on Octopus maya (Voss and Solís-Ramírez, 1966) suitability and distribution in the Yucatan Peninsula, Gulf of Mexico: A correlative and mechanistic approach".

 In order to replicate the results of this study, open the octopusNiche.Rproj and follow the order provided in the code folder: